hissalht/simple_shmup_pico8/notes.md

 # implementation information
 ## conventions
 ### sprite positioning
-`thing.spx` is the offset in pixel where to draw the sprite
+`thing.sprx` is the offset in pixel where to draw the sprite

 ### hitbox
 the hitbox always starts at `thing.x` `thing.y`